learnpack/docs/faq.md

+---
+tags: ["learnpack"]
-# Solutions and Frequently Asked Questions
+title: "Solutions and Frequently Asked Questions"
+---

 LearnPack is a product that has had many hours of work invested in it, so to have a better user experience, here are some of the most frequently asked questions about the interface and common errors.

 ## Frequently Asked Questions